 Assessment & Treatment

 Waypoint Wellness Center is now offering concussion assessment and treatment!
 Our Concussion Program provides comprehensive care to support patients who have experienced concussions due to sports injuries, falls, or motor vehicle accidents.
 We utilize a collaborative approach to identify and treat concussions in individuals ages 5 and older.
-Our clinicians provide an initial assessment of any post-concussion cognitive and emotional changes followed by a discussion of diagnosis and treatment plan with a qualified neuropsychologist.
+Our clinicians provide an initial assessment of any post-concussion cognitive and emotional changes followed by a discussion of diagnosis and treatment plan.
 Depending on the need, patients may be referred to a psychiatric nurse practitioner to discuss medication options and/or therapist to engage in therapy addressing concussion-related symptoms.
 Referrals for physical and occupational therapy are also available.

 The most common symptoms of concussion include: